cohpy/challenge-201608-refactor/README.md

 As another bonus, play with different algorithms, and be able to choose them from the command line.

-See HOWTO-SUBMIT-ENTRY.md for howto submit an entry.
+See HOWTO-SUBMIT-ENTRY.md for how to submit an entry.